 Yet, college affordability is a complex issue, and has many moving parts.
 While a number of measures can be taken to keep college costs down, it is important to remember that universities’ finances face many upward pressures as well.
 Declining state appropriations, rising healthcare costs, the increasing scope of student support services, and mounting demands for regulatory compliance are among several factors that continue to spur – both in South Dakota and nationally – increases in the costs shouldered by students.

 The SDBOR Public University Affordability Dashboard provides a tool for evaluating the affordability of South Dakota’s public universities in the broader national context.
 For several key indicators (tuition and fees, grant aid, total and net price, state appropriation revenue per FTE student, tuition and fee revenue per FTE student, graduate debt), the dashboard provides data for a base year, a recent year, and the change from past to present.
 Data can be queried – by state or by university – for most public four-year universities in the United States.

 Based on the most recent data, several observations stand out with respect to affordability in South Dakota.
 Based on these trends, South Dakota’s competitive advantage with respect to the pricing of its public universities appears to be weakening.

-- State appropriations per full-time-equivalent (FTE) student rose by 14.5 percent in South Dakota from 2006-07 to 2016-17.
-Over the same period, revenues from tuition and fees (per FTE student) rose by 68.5 percent.
+- State appropriations per full-time-equivalent (FTE) student rose by only 11.4 percent in South Dakota from 2007-08 to 2017-18.
+Over the same period, revenues from tuition and fees (per FTE student) rose by a staggering 55.8 percent.

 Sources: NCES Integrated Postsecondary Education Data System (IPEDS); The Institute for College Access & Success.
 College Insight, http://college-insight.org.
 Student debt and undergraduate financial aid data are licensed from Peterson's Undergraduate Financial Aid and Undergraduate Databases, © 2020 Peterson's LLC, all rights reserved.
 All data may be reproduced, with attribution, subject to restrictions under this Creative Commons license: https://creativecommons.org/licenses/by-nc-nd/3.0/.

 - Data are presented on an annual (“per academic year”) basis.
 The year range of each indicator is based on the availability of data.